Bear with us – it’s Saturday 25th Feb and we are busy whizzing up the coms4kids website!

 - Use a simple 3D design software which is perfect to teach the fundamentals of this area of technology (considered to be the most rapidly growing area of technology with its vast array of applications).

-- Actually send their work off to a commercial 3D print company and receive the results.
+- Actually send their work off to a commercial 3D print company using stereolithographic printing (a soup of resin!) and receive the results.
 Much like a professional team creating prototype product designs.